FREE PATTERNS FOR BEGINNERS

 I have collated all my free cross stitch patterns for beginners onto this page for you.
+Each design is small enough to finish in a single sitting, perfect for handmade cards, little gifts, or your very first counted-thread project.

 New to counted cross stitch?
 Here's a helpful tutorial on how to get started.
+And if you want to mount your finished piece into an aperture card, these instructions will show you how.

 You can print and use these patterns as often as you like.
-You can even sell your cross stitching at the local bazaar or craft fair, especially if you are raising money for charity, in sensible numbers.
+You can even sell your finished cross stitching at the local bazaar or craft fair, especially if you are raising money for charity, in sensible numbers.

 If you want to make your free cross stitch patterns bigger or smaller, you can use this handy cross stitch calculator to work out what fabric count will give you the size you require.